leaking windows egg 2

 If you live in an older home than you must have asked yourself ‘How to make an old home more energy efficient?’
 Explore all vulnerable areas of your home to see what you can do to improve your older home efficiency and keep your budget safe.
 Sometimes even smaller improvements can make drastic changes.

-How can I determine where the leak is coming from?
+How can I determine where the leaks are coming from?

-To identify why your windows are leaking, it is most important to figure out WHERE they are leaking from.
+To identify why you have window leaks, it is most important to figure out WHERE they are leaking from.
 In a previous post, we provided pictures of different leaks and what the cause may be.

 Leaks on the wall around, above or below the window, often mean that there is an opening somewhere in the wall that is allowing water in and causing it to run along the studs of the window, pooling either below or above.
 But this exposed opening may not be directly around the window.